 Dress for Yourself, Not for Others

-At 34, I find that I don’t care what other people think about my clothes.
+At 35, I don’t care what other people think about my clothes.
 I wear my clothes because I love them, and they suit me.
 So enjoy your clothes as a form of expressing your individuality!

-I hope you enjoyed these 10 tips to improve your style and fashion over 30.
+I hope you enjoyed these ten tips to improve your style and fashion over 30.
 You can find outfit ideas and more fashion over 30 on Instagram @stylizeyouig